-Locking into a price range that you are willing to fork out on a new grill before you go shopping will help you stay focused on the products within your spending range.
-If $300 is the maximum amount that you decide on, then avoid being oversold by not looking at the grills that are in the higher price points.
+Locking down a price range that you are willing to fork out for a new grill before you go shopping will help you stay focused on the products within your spending range.
+If $300 is the maximum amount that you decide on, then avoid being oversold by avoiding the grills that are in the higher price points.

 Decide What You Want in a Grill

-It helps to research the pros and cons of the different types of grills that are sold and choose one that best fits your grillmaster style.
+It helps to research the pros and cons of the different types of grills so you can choose one that best fits your grilling style.

-Charcoal grills are less expensive than other grills, but the overall cost of charcoal briquettes can add to the price, depending on how often the grill is used.
+Charcoal grills are less expensive than other grills, but the overall cost of charcoal briquettes and lighter fluid can add to the price, depending on how often the grill is used.

 Cons: Charcoal grills take more time to clean and to heat up.
-There is also an increased threat of fire if the ashes are not properly thrown away.
+There is also an increased threat of fire if the ashes are not properly discarded.

 Gas grills are the number one choice for backyard grilling because they are fast to fire up and easy to maintain.
-Depending on the model, most gas grills will run on propane or can be fed by hooking into a natural gas line.
+Depending on the model, most gas grills will run on propane or can be hooked into a natural gas line.